Chart Color Schemes

 South Yarra - South features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 44.2% of all households, including 10.8% couples with children, 25.9% couples without children, and 6.0% single parent families.
-Non-family households constitute the remaining 55.8%, with lone person households at 46.9% and group households comprising 8.9% of the total.
+Family households account for 44.2% of all households, including 10.8% that are couples with children, 25.9% that are couples without children, and 6.0% that are single parent families.
+Non-family households constitute the remaining 55.8%, with lone person households making up 46.9% and group households comprising 8.9%.
 The median household size is 1.8 people, which is smaller than the Greater Melbourne average of 1.9.

 Frequently Asked Questions - Households